-Most people use hospital-grade disposable pads, but you could also use some heavy/overnight cloth pads.
-My favourite recommendation for cloth pads for postpartum bleeding are these Glad Rags Nighttime Cloth Pads.
+Most people use hospital-grade disposable pads, but you could also use some heavy/overnight ones.
+My favourite recommendation for pads for postpartum bleeding are these Glad Rags Nighttime Cloth Pads

 Here are some of the reasons that you might consider Glad Rags Organic Pads for postpartum bleeding: